PrestaShop/prestashop.github.io/content/news/releases/prestashop-8-2-0-available.md

 ## Upgrade

 The [1-Click Upgrade module](https://github.com/PrestaShop/autoupgrade) for this version is available.
 You can download the latest release, enabling the upgrade to 8.2 [directly from GitHub](https://github.com/PrestaShop/autoupgrade/releases).
-Upgrade for PrestaShop 8.2 is available under "Minor upgrades" channel.
+The upgrade for PrestaShop 8.2 is available under "Minor upgrades" channel.

 ## Acknowledgments